-In this study all 16 PAH compounds (the US EPA standard PAH's) were below detection level $(0.005~\mu g/l)$ in both samples from the Russel Glacier.
+In this study all 16 PAH compounds (the US EPA standard PAH's) were below detection level $(0.005 \mu g/l)$ in both samples from the Russel Glacier.
 The samples were also analysed for PCB content: PCB's were not detected in any of the samples.

 The samples were also analysed for 34 pesticides and degradation products of pesticides.
-These compounds are mostly herbicides and herbicide degradation products normally found in ground-water in Denmark.
+These compounds are mostly herbicides and herbicide degradation products normally found in groundwater in Denmark.
 The selection contains some of the more persistent organic pesticides (POP's) including the triazines.
 Only two of the compounds were detected in the samples: 4-nitrophenole and TCA.
-The 4-nitrophenole was believed to be a result of contamination from the RILSAN bags.
+The 4-nitrophenole could be a result of contamination from the Rilsan bags (see section 15.2).

-TCA was found in both samples from Russell Glacier (0.084 μ g/l and 0.019 μ g/l).
+TCA was found in both samples from Russell Glacier (0.084 $\mu$ g/l and 0.019 $\mu$ g/l).
 This compound can have both natural and anthropogenic sources; finding TCA was thus expected.
-TCA is found to be present almost all over the world (lowest analysis-result found in rainwater in Europe is 0.03 μ g/l and highest measured is 20 μ g/l.
+TCA is found to be present almost all over the world (lowest analysis-result found in rainwater in Europe is 0.03 $\mu$ g/l and highest measured is 20 $\mu$ g/l.
 In the Arctic and Antarctica, TCA has been found only patchily and in low concentrations (max.
-0.035 μ g/l).
-The TCA compound was found in quantities below EU drinking water requirements for pesticides (below 0.1 μ g/l).
+0.035 $\mu$ g/l).
+The TCA compound was found in quantities below EU drinking water requirements for pesticides (below 0.1 $\mu$ g/l).